Citrus Infused Elk Gyros

 • 1 cup Greek yogurt

-Heat a flat top grill (griddle) over medium heat and brush with oil.
-Add the sliced potatoes to grill and season with the remaining citrus marinade.
-Continue cooking until the potatoes are softened and slightly golden brown, about 10 minutes.
+• Heat a flat top grill or heavy skillet over medium heat and brush with oil.
+Cook the potatoes with the remaining marinade until golden and soft (~10 minutes).

 Join the Conversation